ir-anthology/ir-anthology-scraper/README.md

 # IR-Anthology Scraper

-This repository provides code to scrape dblp and download bibtex files for given venues and year.
+This repository provides code to scrape dblp and download bibtex files for given venues and years.

 The scraper requires a config file of the below format: